BlueAcornInc/aio-commerce-yotpo/README.md

 # Yotpo by Blue Acorn

-Welcome to the yotpo Configuration App for Adobe Commerce, built with Adobe App Builder!
+Welcome to the Yotpo App for Adobe Commerce.
 This app provides a lightweight, out-of-process solution to manage yotpo integration settings for Adobe Commerce.
 Configuration is set at install time via Adobe Exchange, and the app exposes a read-only endpoint to retrieve these settings for use in your Commerce instance.

 ## Setup